 Under California Penal Code 647f, drunk in public is a misdemeanor offense.
 A misdemeanor offense is punishable with a fine of less than $1000 and jail term of less than 12 months.
 Persons convicted of 647f can be sent to jail for up to six months, fined up to $1000 and sentenced to informal probation.

 Drunk pedestrians can be an extreme danger to themselves, others and property.
 Many troubling situations intoxicated individuals get into can consist of the following:

-Establishments that are licensed to sell alcohol to the public have many possible liabilities when it comes to those who purchase and consume alcohol on their premises.
+California establishments that are licensed to sell alcohol to the public have many possible liabilities when it comes to those who purchase and consume alcohol on their premises.

-Intoxicated individuals have the tendency to become wild, reckless, inconsiderate, loud, abusive, distracting and many other unfavorable traits that can many times lead to violent, troublesome or dangerous situations.
+Intoxicated individuals have the tendency to become wild, reckless, inconsiderate, loud, abusive, distracting, and many other unfavorable traits that can many times lead to violent, troublesome, or dangerous situations.
 Over serving alcohol will only increase the risks of dangerous situations.
-This is why it is smart for bars, restaurants, entertainment venues and other alcohol serving establishments to have great insurance and Liability Attorneys.
+This is why it is smart for bars, restaurants, entertainment venues, and other alcohol-serving establishments to have great insurance and Liability Attorneys.

 Possible liabilities these drinking establishments can face consist of the following:

 - Collapsable structures

 - Alcohol poisoning

 - Theft and robbery